R v Horncastle: Judgment

 Arguments were made in the House of Lords between the 7 and 9 July 2009.
 Senior Counsel were Tim Owen QC and Shaun Smith QC for the two sets of appellants and David Perry QC for the Crown in response.
 An extended panel of 7 Justices heard the case, which is common practice when a case raises important human rights issues.

 On 9 December 2009, the Court ruled unanimously in favour of the crown and dismissed the appeals.
 The Court's President Lord Phillips gave the leading judgment, with which the rest of the court agreed, although Lord Brown added some brief comments and Lord Mance prepared an annex detailing the history of similar cases in the ECtHR.

 The court began by asserting that it was not bound by the ECtHR precedent.
 It confirmed that under section 2 of the Human Rights Act 1998 it was required to "take into account" Strasbourg cases and this meant that on rare occasions, they did not need to be followed.

 Lord Phillips then set out his reasons for dismissing the appeal.
-His reasoning centred around the ECtHR's perceived failure to accommodate UK law, both in terms of a failure to appreciate the strengths of the common law tradition with regard to criminal evidence and those of the current law which "render the sole or decisive rule unnecessary".
+His reasoning centred around the ECtHR's perceived failure to accommodate English law, both in terms of a failure to appreciate the strengths of the common law tradition with regard to criminal evidence and those of the current law which "render the sole or decisive rule unnecessary".